|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On December 9, 1941 attempted to take off from Del Monte Airfield piloted by Lt.
 Welden H. Smith on a flight bound for Clark Field to stage for a bombing mission, but developed a hydraulic leak and was repaired, flying separately afterwards.
 Later that day, these bomber were transfered to San Marcelino Airfield.

-On December 10, 1941 one of six B-17s that took off San Marcelino Airfield at 6:00am piloted by Donald M. Keiser armed with 200 pound demolition bombs on a mission to bomb Japanese shipping off Vigan.
-Returned to Clark Field at 7:30am, only three of the bombers were able to land while the other three including this aircraft remained airborne, fearing a Japanese air raid that would catch them on the ground.
+On December 10, 1941 took off San Marcelino Airfield at 6:00am piloted by Donald M. Keiser armed with 200 pound demolition bombs as one of six B-17s on a mission to bomb Japanese shipping off Vigan.
+Afterwards, the formation returned to Clark Field at 7:30am with three of the bombers able to land while the other three remained airborne, fearing a Japanese air raid might catch them all on the ground.

-On January 1, 1942 this B-17 was flown to Java to participate in the Java Campaign.
+On January 1, 1942 this B-17 was flown to Java and participated in the Java campaign.

 On January 8, 1942 one of nine B-17s led by Major Combs that were flown to Kendari II Airfield to stage for a mission and were refueled and armed.
 On January 9, 1942 after midnight took off piloted by Lt.
 Welden H. Smith on a bombing mission against Japanese ships in Davao Gulf.
 Inbound to the target, the formation experienced a violent storm and this B-17 experienced engine problems and aborted the mission.

-On January 23, 1942 this B-17 was flown by Smith to Laverton Field for overhaul at Laverton Repair Yard.
+On January 23, 1942 flown by Smith to Laverton Field for overhaul at Laverton Repair Yard.

-By March 1, 1942 this B-17 was evacuated from Java to Australia.
-Assigned to the 19th Bombardment Group and nicknamed "The Gazelle".
+By March 1, 1942 evacuated from Java to Australia.
+Assigned to the 19th Bombardment Group (19th BG) and nicknamed "The Gazelle".

 Darrell Landau adds: